-- 1. The perioperative period begins when the patient is informed of the need for surgery, includes the surgical procedure and recovery, continues with discharge, and ends when the patient achieves his or her optimal level of postsurgical function. - 2.
-Perioperative nurses provide care for surgical patients during the three distinct phases of the surgical experience: (1) preoperative, (2) intraoperative, and (3) postoperative.
+1. The perioperative period begins when the patient is informed of the need for surgery, includes the surgical procedure and recovery, and continues until the patient resumes his or her usual activities.
+The surgical experience can be segregated into three phases: (1) preoperative, (2) intraoperative, and (3) postoperative.
 The word "perioperative" is used to encompass all three phases.
-In larger facilities, it is common for perioperative nurses to care for the patient during only one phase; in smaller facilities and in ambulatory settings the same nurse may provide patient care during all three phases.
+The perioperative nurse provides nursing care during all three phases.